M64GitHub/libtsprites/README.md

 so they do not take any parameters yet.)

-Also two new `SSPrites` ("String Sprites") are introduced: `S2` for some animated spinners, and `S3` for a simple "static"/single-frame string.
+Also two new `SSPrites` ("String Sprites") are introduced: `S2` for some animated spinners, and `S3` for a simple (single-frame) string.
-The spinner takes an array of strings, it's length (number of sprite frames), and a `rgb_color` as input parameters for the constructor.
-The other just a regular (char *) string.
+The spinner S2 takes an array of strings, it's length (number of sprite frames), and a `rgb_color` as input parameters for the constructor.
+The other one just a regular (char *) string.

 As you can see, the movement of the sprites is done simply by moving the cursor,